tsl0922/ttyd/man/ttyd.man.md

   -a, --url-arg
       Allow client to send command line arguments in URL (eg: http://localhost:7681?arg=foo&arg=bar)

+  -f, --arg-file
+      Allow client to write URL arguments to a temporary file; the file name is then passed in as a command line argument

   -R, --readonly
       Do not allow clients to write to the TTY